-The Forest Preserve Governmental Activities assets of \$11,732,841 exceeded the liabilities and deferred inflows of resources of \$1,562,238 at the close of the fiscal year by \$10,170,603.
+The Forest Preserve Governmental Activities assets of \$12,500,716 exceeded the liabilities and deferred inflows of resources of \$1,571,433 at the close of the fiscal year by \$10,929,283.
 The Forest Preserve has maintained its employment force and has been able to continue with modest pay increases for its employees.
-A change in the Forest Preserve in 2011 was establishing the three new funds.
-These funds are Forest Preserve Land Acquisition, Forest Preserve Retirement and Forest Preserve Tort and Liability.
-There was money transferred to these funds from the Forest Preserve General Fund, in the amounts of \$555,000 to the Land Acquisition, and \$34,372 was transferred from the Retirement Fund to the General Fund in 2013.
+In 2011, the Forest Preserve established three new funds - the Forest Preserve Land Acquisition Fund, the Forest Preserve Retirement Fund, and the Forest Preserve Tort and Liability Fund.
+In 2014, an additional fund, the Forest Preserve Natural Resource Management & Education Fund was established.
+The combined change in net position for all five Forest Preserve funds was an increase of \$758,680, and all five funds showed an increase on an individual basis as well.